khaldealkhaledwn/the-first-project/README.md

-now i am using visual studio for doing  a pull with team./
+now i am using visual studio for doing  a pull with team./ vvv